Situational Awareness – Tips to Help Maximize Safety

 Create a plan and then create another one: When you are scanning, plotting, and planning, you need to be aware of your options.
 The first plan is not always the best one.
 Maybe your plan is forced to change because of an obstacle.
 Perhaps there is an even greater danger at the end of your original plan.
 You need to allow yourself the opportunity to remain fluid.
 Of course, this requires constant evaluation, but it will save your life.
 Don’t get lazy.

 Hide, Fight or Flight: This is similar to any active shooter scenario.
 As with any situation, you need to know your options.
 Ultimately, you have three.
 You can hide and hope you are not found.
 You can fight and take your chances.
 Or, you can run away and live to fight another day.
-Hiding or barricading yourself into a secure location is sometimes the best option.
+Hiding or barricading yourself in a secure location is sometimes the best option.
 This can be true if you’re outnumbered or have a clever hiding place.
 Fighting or standing your ground is sometimes the best option as well.
-Every scenario is different so you will have to make that judgment call when it presents itself.
+Every scenario is different, so you must make that judgment call when it presents itself.
 That being said, having the right tools and having them at the ready greatly increases your chances of survival.
-Those tools can things like an Addalock, hand to hand combat training, mace or even personal defense strategies such as owning and carrying firearms.
+Those tools can include an Addalock, hand-to-hand combat training, mace, or even personal defense strategies such as owning and carrying firearms.
 Finally, avoiding a bad situation before it happens is always the best bet, especially if you are outnumbered or outgunned.

 I hope some of these tips help.
 Just remember that when it comes to situations like the ones I’ve discussed here today, it’s a lot like war; nothing ever goes according to plan.
 Be calm, be aware and be safe.